 Los Pacos: As far as I know, the only spot in Oaxaca with a sampler entree of six different moles.
 My favorite was the mole verde, but you can try them all for yourself.

 Itanoni: In the Reforma neighborhood and only open for breakfast and lunch.
-All their tortillas are freshly made and taste strongly of fresh corn.
+All their tortillas are freshly made with a strong corn flavor..
 Be prepared for a long meal and slow service, but it’s really good.
 Order a tascalate to drink.

 There are a lot of places that lend themselves well to rapid travel.
 Oaxaca is not one of them.
 Much of this city is built on ambiance, which means you need to spend time doing nothing.